shiva233/LCD-Grad-Cap/README.md

 **Power:**
 - Arduino Uno powered by USB for testing
-- 9V battery via barrel jack fon the final build
+- 9V battery via barrel jack for the final build

 ---